-BETTER TOGETHER: EVIDENCE-BASED STRATEGIES TO FOSTER COLLABORATIVE THINKING
+BETTER TOGETHER: EVIDENCE-BASED STRATEGIES TO FOSTER COLLABORATIVE THINKING outcomes and a reimagined framework for class participation that transforms discussions into collaborative learning experiences.

-BRIDGETTE HARD (DUKE UNIVERSITYÂ)
+BRIDGETTE HARD (DUKE UNIVERSITY)

 Effective collaboration is crucial for students' future success.
 This presentation offers innovative, evidence-based strategies to nurture collaboration in the classroom.
-We will explore methods for scaffolding collaboration in group projects to improve student outcomes and a reimaged framework for class participation that transforms discussions into collaborative learning experiences.
+We will explore methods for scaffolding collaboration in group projects to improve student